annacasavant/118_Bus_System/How-To.md

 ```

 ### Build the buses - parsing data from `bus_params`
 The first building block are the buses in the system.
-We can define variables describing the buses using columns found in the `bus_params.csv` file.
+We can define variables
+describing the buses using columns found in the `bus_params.csv` file.

 ```@repl system
 min_voltage_col_name = "Voltage-Min (pu)"
 max_voltage_col_name = "Voltage-Max (pu)"
 base_voltage_col_name = "Base Voltage"
+number = "Number"
 ```

 ```@repl system